Zanderlabs/real-virtual-magic-skyrim/README.md

 # Instructions

 The solution to be opened in Visual Studio is `real-virtual-magic-skyrim\sksevr\sksevr.sln`.
-To be able to compile the mod, the brainflow libraries will have to be added manually.
-You need to download them from the mod page and put them into the `real-virtual-magic-skyrim\sksevr\RealVirtualMagic\` folder.
-The mod was so far compiled using VS2019, I don't know if it also works with VS Code but I guess so...
+To be able to compile the mod, the [LSL.lib](https://github.com/sccn/labstreaminglayer) will have to be added manually into the `real-virtual-magic-skyrim\sksevr\RealVirtualMagic\` folder.

+The mod was compiled using VS2019.